Nandu: Peaks and Plains of Patagonia

 Punta Arenas was an important, British-influenced trading centre before the opening of the Panama Canal turned it into a backwater; the region's fortunes were only briefly revived during a short-lived gold rush.
 To add to its woes, the sheep-rearing business has never recovered from the catastrophic collapse of the price of meat and wool.
 No pure-blooded indigenous people are left alive here; having survived for centuries the rigours of the Antarctic climate they were annihilated by the diseases brought in by sailors and missionaries at the turn of the 20th century.

-An early morning departure in a private vehicle bound for the Torres del Paine National Park (3.5hrs), with stops to visit the Milodon Cave and Salto Grande on the way.
+An early morning departure in a private vehicle bound for the Torres del Paine National Park (3.5hrs), with stops to visit some of the best viewpoints in the park such as Lago Nordenskjold and Salto Grande on the way.
 The scenery is overwhelming; the granite massif of the Cuernos, milky lakes dotted with icebergs and, soaring above, condors riding against perpetual fierce winds.
 You are based for the next 3 nights in a walkers hostel.
-(Accommodation is in mixed dormitories, with hot showers - although we offer the choice of upgrading to a nearby lodge.
-This upgrade is subject to availability so please speak to your consultant when booking if this is of interest).
+(We are happy for passengers to stay instead at the nearby Hotel Las Torres, however availability can be difficult to come by.
+There will be a supplement for this, which varies depending on room and package type available.
+We can also offer the chance to camp should this be of interest.
+Please speak to one of our consultants for further information).

 Spend your days exploring the national park on foot.
 Follow a number of different walking trails winding alongside the glacial lakes and rivers with close-up views of tortured rock towers and needles rising 3,000m into a tempestuous sky.
-You may enjoy the countryside on horseback.
-There is something for everyone, so consult your tour leader about which hike would be best suited to you.
+The difficulty and length of the available walks in the park vary hugely, and some may not be suitable for all passengers.
+The most famous hike is to the 'base of the towers', but this is also the most strenuous lasting at least 8hrs.
+There should however be something for everyone, so consult your tour leader about which hike would be best suited to you or for alternatives such as horse riding.
 Water and windproof clothing, as well as suitable footwear, are essential as weather can be very unpredictable.

-Head out across the Patagonian steppe, passing guanacos, ñandús (similar to an ostrich) and flamingos, and with a view of translucent Lago Argentino, the largest lake in the country.
+Head out across the Patagonian steppe by private vehicle (3.5hrs + stops and border crossing), passing guanacos, ñandús (similar to an ostrich) and flamingos, and with a view of translucent Lago Argentino, the largest lake in the country.
 It is on these shores that El Calafate, your next port of call, is situated.
 This is a small town, but it is growing fast, brimming with hotels, cafés, tour agencies, delicatessens, sweet shops and roaming travellers.
 There's not a huge amount to do in town, but it's a nice place to unwind and a convenient base for excursions into the area.

 The town is a stopping off point for visitors to the Perito Moreno Glacier, still one of the most dynamic in the world.
-Driving out towards the glacier (2 hrs) the road follows the lake before turning up a wooded valley, dense with beech and birch trees, and continues alongside shimmering lagoons bordered with bright crimson and heather lichens.
+Driving out towards the glacier on your included excursion (2 hrs) the road follows the lake before turning up a wooded valley, dense with beech and birch trees, and continues alongside shimmering lagoons bordered with bright crimson and heather lichens.

 The park authorities have been sensitive about keeping the site as natural as possible, and there are no shops or cafés within close proximity of the wooden viewing platforms, which are landscaped into the cliff.
 Just looking at the cliff-edge of the glacier, which towers 60m above the water surface and is an extraordinary 5km wide, is awe-inspiring in itself.
 But after a time you hear the unforgettable sound of the glacier calving a vast wedge of ice the size of a tower block and sending it smashing it down into the lake, where it divides and floats away as an iceberg.